iluwatar/java-design-patterns/collecting-parameter/README.md

 The `result` list, which is the collecting parameter, accumulates the valid print jobs as it is passed from method to method.
 This is the essence of the Collecting Parameter design pattern.

+Utilizing the Collecting Parameter pattern in Java design patterns leads to more efficient method calls and improved overall code structure.

 ## When to Use the Collecting Parameter Pattern in Java

+This pattern is useful for managing parameters in Java coding practices, ensuring efficient code refactoring and enhanced readability.

 * Use when a method needs to accept a large number of parameters, making the method signature unwieldy.
 * Use when the same group of parameters is passed to multiple methods, reducing redundancy and potential errors.